cout-hello-world/MetaEngine/README.md

 To build and run this application, you should have at least version 1.8 of of the Java Development Kit and a reasonably new version of Apache Ant.

-Build with the command `ant`.
+Build with the command `mvn package`.
 This should give you an executable jar in the `dist` subdirectory.
-This jar can be run (from the same directory as the jar) as a UCI engine with `java -jar MetaEngine.jar`.
+This should create an executable jar in `target/`.